Jericho Destruction in the Bronze Age: A Prehistoric Arson?

 Archaeological analyses of Jericho generally agree on the manner in which the city met its end, including a widespread fire,

-Fires that devastated entire cities have occurred not only in recent centuries, but there are concrete possibilities that even thousands of years ago some cities suffered devastating fires, as in the case of the biblical city of Jericho.
+Fires that devastated entire cities have occurred not only in recent centuries and the last centuries B.C. (like the Jerusalem city that archaeological evidence confirms that in the years 589–587 BC it was systematically destroyed by fire), but there are concrete possibilities that even thousands of years ago some cities suffered devastating fires, as in the case of the biblical city of Jericho.

 A 2023 publication by Titus Kennedy (The Bronze Age Destruction of Jericho, Archaeology, and the Book of Joshua) summarizes the results of research carried out by major archaeological missions on this topic.